 Traci Baillie has over 26 years of experience in Canada and overseas as a teacher, curriculum developer, consultant, and administrator.
 Before joining Claren Academy she was a member of the Faculty of Education at UBC, training teachers and pre-service teachers.
 She holds a Masters of Education in Administration & Foundations from the University of Manitoba, along with specialized training from Université de Montréal and Université Laval in second language acquisition.
 She considers it her job to continuously learn and evolve as a teacher and leader, with the goal of inspiring all children to develop their creativity, curiosity, and critical thinking skills.
 When not involved in some education endeavour, she loves to travel and have fun with her two teenagers and husband.

 Douglas obtained his H.B.Sc and Masters of Teaching from the University of Toronto.
 During his education he conducted independent research on teachers who use technology to promote real world connections with the curriculum.
 Beyond teaching, Douglas is a published neuroscience researcher who investigated memory through novel and innovative imaging techniques.
-He has been a performing musician for over 15 years and is excited to share the same level of enthusiasm he demonstrates on stage with the students of Claren Academy.
+He has been a performing musician for over 15 years and shares the same level of enthusiasm he demonstrates on stage with the students of Claren Academy.

 Dr. Marilyn Chapman